 For a year after they complete the program, as I come across entry-level openings, I send those out to students.
 One year, I sent out 60 job openings.
 And other investigators are willing to help you.
 It’s not a dog-eat-dog environment.
 They’re all just out there trying to raise the profession to a higher level, and you get a lot of support that way.
 You’re not out there on your own.

 Cal State Fullerton’s Private Investigation certificate program consists of five required courses totaling 60 hours of lecture and discussion.
-To learn more, please visit the Private Investigation certificate program website.
+To learn more, please Return to Private Investigation certificate program details.